Guy-Shaw/pmmv/README.md

 that have pure functions and assignment statements.

-As an experiment, `pmmv` takes purely functional notation and translates it into an assignement statement.
+As an experiment, `pmmv` takes purely functional notation and translates it into an assignment statement.

 For example, the perl function, 'lc', is just a function; it does not modify its argument.
 So, it would not make sense to use the `rename` command with just the function name.
-But, `pmmv` will notice that the given expression produces not change, and translate the given expression into an assignement statement.
+But, `pmmv` will notice that the given expression produces not change, and translate the given expression into an assignment statement.

 The command: